-In an increasingly complex world, it’s more important than ever that our future leaders, neighbors, and workers have the ability to understand and solve the challenges of today and tomorrow, and to meet the demands of the dynamic and evolving workforce, building students’ skills, content knowledge, and fluency in Science, Technology, Engineering and Math, known as STEM fields.
+In an increasingly complex world, it’s more important than ever that our future leaders, neighbors, and workers can understand and solve the challenges of today and tomorrow.
+Scholars must also be equipped to meet the ever-changing demands of the workforce, thus the importance of nurturing students' proficiency in Science, Technology, Engineering, and Mathematics (STEM); to enhance their skills, knowledge, and fluency in these fields.
 With this inspiration, the Los Alamitos Unified School District set its sights on establishing a curriculum and facility to support this program, for their award-winning singular high school.

 Located in Orange County, California, Los Alamitos High School has an average enrollment of over 3200 students in its long-standing legacy of excellence, in the District’s “Four A’s”: Academics, Athletics, Activities, and the Arts, and has received such notable recognitions as the US Dept. of Education’s National Blue Ribbon School of Excellence, as well as being designated a California Distinguished School and California Gold Ribbon School.